Joker comedian Sam Morril praised for ‘genuinely funny’ trans quip in Netflix special

 In the clip, Morril targets a transphobic man who was “mad about the trans swimmer, Lia Thomas”, who, earlier this year, became the first openly transgender athlete to win America's top trophy in university sports.

-Morril ends the discussion with a NSFW punchline that was branded “funny as hell”.
+Morril ends the discussion with a NSFW punchline that has been branded “funny as hell”.
 In a review of the special,Ready Steady Cut called it the “funniest” stand-up show of the year so far.

 Another viewer tweeted: “You can actually tell jokes about trans people that actually doesn’t involve the vilification and humiliation of trans people and here is proof that it can be done.”